httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The server SHOULD include the `Upload-Complete` ({{upload-complete}}) header field in the response to indicate whether it is the result of processing the uploaded representation.

 The server SHOULD NOT generate a response with the `301 (Moved Permanently)`, `302 (Found)`, or `303 (See Other)` status codes and the `Upload-Complete: ?0` header field because clients might follow the redirect without preserving the original method.
+See {{origin}} for redirecting a response that completes the upload.

 The server might not process the entire request content when the upload is interrupted, for example because of dropped connection or canceled request.
 In this case, the server SHOULD append as much of the request content as possible to the upload resource, allowing the client to resume the upload from where it was interrupted.
 In addition, the upload resource MUST NOT be considered complete then.